soitinj/doubling-game/README.md

 Prequisites:
 - docker
 - docker-compose
-- node.js v22 or higher
+- node.js v22 or higher (comes with npm)

+The current installed node version can be checked by running `node --version`.

 The project requires a database to connect to.
 A dockerized db for testing purposes can be found in the `db/` folder.